simon-brooke/the-great-game/doc/Pathmaking.md

 we can then collect contiguous groups of zones each having at least one holding, where in phase four each zone is a kilometre square and divided into 100x100 grid so that we route at ten metre scale; in phase five we use ten kilometre by ten kilometre zones and we route at 100 metre scale; in phase six, 100 km by 100 km zones and we route at kilometre scale.
 This process should automatically link up all settlements on the south and west coasts, all those on the north coast, and all in the Great Place; and seeing that the posited pre-designed caravan roads already join the south coast to the north, the north to the Great Place and the Great Place to the south coast, we're done.

 At least one of phases three, four, five and six is probably redundant; but without trying I'm not sure which.

+#### Relevant actor classes by phase

+Craftspeople and primary producers do travel between settlements, but only exceptionally.
+They mainly travel within at most a few kilometres of home; so they are primarily relevant in phases four and five, and need not be activated during phase six.
+Similarly, merchants primarily travel between settlements, and rarely within settlements; therefore, they need not be activated in phase four, and probably not even in phase five; but they must do a lot of journeys - substantially their full repertoire - in phase six.

 ### Tidying up